saboyle/LeavingCareWiki/What-Next.md

 This website will tell you what you are entitled to from your local council, including giving you a **Personal Adviser** to help you plan your life after being in care [https://www.gov.uk/leaving-foster-or-local-authority-care](https://www.gov.uk/leaving-foster-or-local-authority-care)

+When you meet your Personal Adviser ask them about getting a mobile phone.
+You will need one to access all the services that are available to help you live an independent life.

 If you are having problems getting help from **Children's Services** you can contact these organisations:

 A charity for care leavers called **Become** on **0800 023 2033** [https://www.becomecharity.org.uk/contact](https://www.becomecharity.org.uk/contact)

 **IMO**, an organisation run with care leavers with a helpline **0800 528 0731** [http://imohub.org.uk/about/](http://imohub.org.uk/about/)

-**The National Youth Advocacy Service** runs a 'Side By Side'programme to support you as you become independent and help you get what do you need [https://www.nyas.net/get-support/young-people/](https://www.nyas.net/get-support/young-people/)
+**The National Youth Advocacy Service** runs a 'Side By Side'programme to support you as you become independent and help you get what you need [https://www.nyas.net/get-support/young-people/](https://www.nyas.net/get-support/young-people/)

+**Coram Voice**